alessandrobrunoh/update-profile-stats-script/README.md

 ## 💭 Quote of the Moment

-> "The computer was born to solve problems that did not exist before." - Bill Gates
+> "Programming isn't about what you know; it's about what you can figure out." - Chris Pine

 ---

-*🤖 This profile was automatically updated on 2025-09-09 at 23:31:55 UTC*
+*🤖 This profile was automatically updated on 2025-09-10 at 02:59:43 UTC*

 *⭐ If you are interest to use the same script, watch the main repo [update-profile-stats-script](https://github.com/alessandrobrunoh/update-profile-stats-script).
 Don't forget to leave a little star.*